Southerly Ten charts course for offshore wind jobs and growth

 Southerly Ten’s two successful Gippsland projects include:

-• Star of the South – a 2.2 GW project within a 586 km2 area located at least 10 kilometres off the Gippsland coast, between Port Albert and Woodside Beach.
+Star of the South – a 2.2 GW project within a 586 km2 area located at least 10 kilometres off the Gippsland coast, between Port Albert and Woodside Beach.
 CIP has been progressing Star of the South since 2017 together with its partner Cbus Super and Australian founders.

-• Kut-Wut Brataualung – a 2.2 GW project within a 689 km2 area located 45 kilometres from the southern-most tip of Wilsons Promontory.
-The project is named in partnership with the Gunaikurnai Land and Waters Corporation (GLaWAC) recognising a family group of the Brataualung peoples that lived in and around the Toora area.
+Kut-Wut Brataualung – a 2.2 GW project within a 689 km2 area located 45 kilometres from the southern-most tip of Wilsons Promontory.
+The project is named in consultation with the Gunaikurnai Land and Waters Corporation (GLaWAC) recognising a family group of the Brataualung peoples that lived in and around the Toora area.

 Built to their full potential, the two projects would power more than 2.4 million homes, inject $14 billion into the Australian economy, including up to $7 billion in the Gippsland region, and create up to 12,000 jobs over the life of the projects, including hundreds of ongoing long-term Gippsland-based jobs during 30 years of operations.